outlearn-content/outlearn-olp-spec/olp-spec.md

 # Outlearn Package Specification

-> THIS IS A DRAFT DOCUMENT AND REFERS TO OLP v0.5.2 &mdash; WE WELCOME FEEDBACK AS THIS FORMAT EVOLVES - CURRENT AS OF MARCH 11, 2016
+> THIS IS A DRAFT DOCUMENT AND REFERS TO OLP v0.5.3 &mdash; WE WELCOME FEEDBACK AS THIS FORMAT EVOLVES - CURRENT AS OF MARCH 23, 2016

-An Outlearn Package, or *OLP* is a directory containing an `outlearn.json` manifest file defining Paths, Modules, and Assets for import into the Outlearn learning catalog.
+An Outlearn Package, or *OLP* is a directory containing an `outlearn.json` manifest file defining Paths and Modules for import into the Outlearn learning catalog.

 The OLP format aims to: